 Also my friends Jeff, Avinash (I call him my personal philosopher as in “family doctor” or in “personal lawyer,” since he, generously and kindly, comes to rescue my unborn ideas whenever I have asked him to) and Blake helped me significantly during our discussions on many difficult philosophical issues like time, causality, consciousness and many more.

-My acknowledgement will never be complete if I do not mention my friends Farhad and Sohail (who both live in Dubai now).
-For more than a year, we held philosophical discussions in our regular meetings and came to many interesting conclusions that later appeared in the book (like my thoughts of causality).
+My acknowledgement will never be complete if I do not mention my friends Farhad (who lives in Iran now) and Sohail (who lives in Canada now).
+For more than a year, we held philosophical discussions in our regular meetings we used to hold in Dubai and came to many interesting conclusions that later appeared in the book (like my thoughts on causality).

 Last but not least, let me remember my deceased best friend Maziar Meisami.
-He had a profound influence on my ideas as well as on my personality, as a substitute for a wise, older brother figure that I never had.
-It was in a long walk with him on a cold night along the Enghelab street about eleven or twelve years ago where I first thought of a model of religion as similar in behaviour to how a typical virus behaves (unbeknown to me, that model was proposed a year before when I was born in 1976 by Richard Dawkins; so I missed the honour by a slim margin!).
+He had a profound influence on my ideas as well as on my personality, as a substitute for a wise, older brother-figure that I never had.
+It was in a long walk with him on a cold night along the Enghelab street about twenty years ago where I first thought of a model of religion as similar in behaviour to how a typical virus behaves (unbeknown to me, that model was proposed a year before when I was born in 1976 by Richard Dawkins; so I missed the honour by a slim margin!).